top of page

 Planning therefore begins with a thorough process of engagement, observation and mapping.
 The planner must first develop an intimate understanding of that community.
 Engagement is complex, and can draw out conflicting hopes and aspirations; people have different ideas for how their community should grow and the role of the planner is to listen, reflect and probe with great sensitivity to help the community to arrive at a framework for positive growth.

 Historically growth would have been incremental, with each addition easily reflecting the local patterns of movement, hierarchies, and regional vernacular forms and materials.
-Modern development is more often planned in large blocks of space and too often primarily subservient to vehicle movement, servicing and statutory controls.
-The processes and forces of development become detached from the communities most affected by that development.
+Modern development is more often planned in large blocks and often subservient to external determinants such as vehicle movement, servicing and statutory controls.
+The processes and forces of development become detached from the communities most affected by that growth.
 It need not be so.
 Our experience is that when communities are consulted through a process of genuine ongoing engagement, the process can become an impetus for positive growth which can help build strong and resilient communities for existing and future residents.

 Our competition entry for the new Oxford and Cambridge Arc was our attempt to map and understand these patterns and forms which have emerged as part of the historic growth of a Cambridgeshire village; patterns which were intimately aligned with the landscape, the waterways, topography, geology and the human connections across its surface.
 Our proposal was to carry out similar studies of villages along the new line, and propose small scale incremental growth following those intrinsic contextual patterns.